ivanovbiol/Codewars/README.md

 - The input data is being read from the console of IntelliJ IDEA.

-- Every new input (integer, String, etc.) should be writtten on a new line in the console.
+- Every new simple input (an integer, a String, etc.) should be writtten on a new line in the console.

-- If the input is sequence of elements (Array) the elements should be written on a single line separated by coma followed by space (e.g. 1, 2, 3, 4, 5).
+- If the input is sequence of elements (Array) the elements should be written on a single line separated by coma and followed by space (e.g. 1, 2, 3, 4, 5).
 Every new sequence of elements (if such is required) should be written on a new line.